garrandall/popular-music-data/tracks/every-day-i-have-the-blues-billy-stewart.md

 Move on down the line;
 Well there ain't nobody worryin'
 And there ain't nobody cryin'
-Seems to me ev'ry day, ev'ry day
+Seems to me every day, every day
-Ev'ry day I have the blues
+Every day I have the blues
-Ev'ry day, ev'ry day, ev'ry day
+Every day, every day, every day
-Ev'ry day I have the blues
+Every day I have the blues
 You see me worry, baby
 Cause it's you I hate to lose
 Nobody loves me